esa-prakasa/openCV-Python/README.md

 # OpenCV-Python
 Examples of Python codes using OpenCV libraries.
 The codes are modified from several learning sources in internet.
 The sources are listed in the reference.
-If you find another sources have not yet cited, do not hesitate to inform me.
+If you find another sources have not yet cited in this page, do not hesitate to inform me.